 If you are planning to import data into Websand.
 We find that Google Sheets is a great way to create a data template, it handles data requirements (especially date formats, please use DD/MM/YYYY or ISO format) much better than excel.

 To import your CSV file into Websand, select the Import Data from the Menu

 You’ll then enter the Data Import Screen, where you can add new imports and review the history of the imports you’ve made into Websand.

 Step 1: Select and upload your CSV file

 To upload your CSV file to Websand.
-Press on the [+ New Import] button in the top right corner of the screen.
+Press on the [+] button in the top right corner of the screen.

-If your upload is related to audience or subscriber information then please select ‘Audience’.
-If your data relates to customer transactions then please select ‘Transaction‘
+If your upload is related to transaction or customer order data then please select ‘Transaction’.

 Then select the CSV file you want to upload and select Upload Data.